 Facility staff shall notify an inmate alleged to have committed a crime based on conduct in the correctional facility that the case may be referred to law enforcement officials for criminal investigation and possible prosecution in addition to correctional facility discipline.

-Observations: CCJ policies 600 and procedures demonstrate compliance.
+Observations: PCCC policy 600, and procedures demonstrate compliance with the standard.